Teaching Digital Technologies, with and without a computer

-The Australian Computing Academy and our partner, Grok Learning, are taking rapid steps to support you, your students, and their parents by giving Australian students free access to:
+The Australian Computing Academy and our partner, Grok Learning, have taken steps to support you, your students, and their parents by giving Australian students free access to:

 Just need to see what activities are available to engage your students?
 Use this form to identify what you're after:

-We’ve delivered award-winning online DT education for over 15 years.
-We have the pedagogical and technology expertise to help your school teach DT remotely.
+We’ve delivered award-winning online Digital Technologies education for over 15 years.
+We have the pedagogical and technological expertise to help your school teach Digital Technologies remotely.
 And we wrote the curriculum.

 Let us help you!
 Enrol your students now.
 Got ideas about how we can help?
 Or need help getting started?
 Email us at email@example.com, or phone 02 8627 8686.